fjames86/nefarious/README.md

 product.
 At best, it should be considered an educational project which could be used to form the basis of something better.
 Please do not expect high performance or a bug-free experience, although it would be nice to have both eventually.

-The NLM/NSM protocols (for file locking) needs to be implemented.
+The NSM protocol, which supports state change notifications, has been implemented.

+The NLM protocol, which is used to implement file locking, has not been implemented.

 ## 5. License